anthonypham3945/CECS-491A-Spring2020/README.md

 ## Option 2
 * Navigate to this web page on your Android device.
-* download .apk file to your phone.
+* Download .apk file to your phone.
-* open Quikpik .apk file to test!
+* Open Quikpik .apk file to test!
+  * Your phone might prompt to enable untrusted application sources.
+  * You can trust us ;) enable it.